 • Singapore is one of three city-states that exist in the world today.
 The other two are the Vatican and Monaco.

-Looking for an affordable and social housing option in Singapore city?
+Looking for an affordable and social housing option in Singapore?
 Consider coliving, a trend in shared apartment rentals that brings together individuals from diverse backgrounds to live, work, and form new friendships.
-Coliving in Singapore city is a cost-effective alternative to dorms, offering furnished rooms with individual leases and all-inclusive pricing.
+Coliving in Singapore is a cost-effective alternative to dorms, offering furnished rooms with individual leases and all-inclusive pricing.

 We background-check each host before they list with us.